aztech-digital/phinject/doc/03-References.md

 ### Injecting object arrays

 Sometimes, you may want to build a list of objects and inject that list as an array.
-Phinject uses the special `@ns:` prefix to handle those cases:
+Phinject uses the special `$ns:` prefix to handle those cases:

 ```yaml
 classes: